How Do Precipitation and Clouds Form?

 Since the water that falls from the atmosphere is clean most of the time (except for rare cases), it is safe to use for many things.
-However, rainwater is slightly acidic but that never really harms us.
+However, rainwater is slightly acidic, but that never really harms us.

-As precipitation is a big part of our water cycle, it will help understand the origination and transformations of this element so vital to our lives.
-You will realize why rain is so significant, what evaporation does on a larger scale and how clouds can be root to solving so many of our problems.
+As precipitation is a big part of our water cycle, it will help us understand the origination and transformations of this element so vital to our lives.
+You will realize why rain is so significant, what evaporation does on a larger scale and how clouds can be the root to solving so many of our problems.

 Precipitation occurs in three primary forms: rain, snow, and hail.

-When temperatures are near or below freezing point, snow forms and falls.
-Snow is solid but a very soft one.
+When temperatures are near or below freezing point, snow forms and falls, snow is solid but a very soft one.
 It has exceptionally complex structures and is precipitation that forms into ice crystals.
-These crystals don't fall individually but stick together to make snowflakes.
+These crystals don’t fall individually but stick together to make snowflakes.

 Hail is much harder than snow and positively.
-A hailstorm calls for immediate shelter, since literal pieces of water frozen into solid ice fall straight down from the sky.
+A hailstorm calls for immediate shelter since literal pieces of water frozen into solid ice fall straight down from the sky.

 These little drops of evil are formed in storm clouds when it gets icy.
-As soon as cold water droplets touch pollutant particles, they turn solid, or into small pieces of ice.
+As soon as cold water droplets touch pollutant particles, they turn solid or into small pieces of ice.

 Precipitation is primarily affected by global warming.
 A comparatively hotter planet causes more evaporation of water to occur.
 More vapor moves up to form clouds and those, in turn, produce more rain.
-So, global warming causes wetter weathers, especially for drier areas.
+So, global warming causes wetter weather, especially for drier areas.

 But on the contrary, this also results in droughts for tropical countries.